utkarsh2102/utkarsh2102.org/content/posts/foss-in-may-25.md

 [Debian Long Term Support (LTS)](https://www.freexian.com/en/services/debian-lts.html) is a project to extend the lifetime of all Debian stable releases to (at least) 5 years.
 Debian LTS is not handled by the Debian security team, but by a separate group of volunteers and companies interested in making it a success.

-And [Debian Extended LTS (ELTS)](https://deb.freexian.com/extended-lts) is its sister project, extending support to the stretch and jessie release (+2 years after LTS support).
+And [Debian Extended LTS (ELTS)](https://deb.freexian.com/extended-lts) is its sister project, extending support to the buster, stretch, and jessie release (+2 years after LTS support).

 This was my 68th month as a Debian LTS and 55th month as a Debian ELTS paid contributor.
 Due to a combination of the Canonical engineering sprints in Frankfurt, a bit of vacation in Italy, and then being sick, I was barely able to do (E)LTS work.
 So this month, I worked for only 1.00 hours for LTS and 0 hours for ELTS.